lambdaclass/lambdaclass_hacking_learning_path/README.md

 - [Charity Majors - The Sociotechnical Path to High-Performing Teams](https://www.youtube.com/watch?v=4lLl5B8Oazw).

 ## Tools and Utils
-Before beginning with this Journey, you may need some tools or utils for a better experience in your learning path.
+Before beginning with this Journey, if you're macOS user, you may need some tools or utils for a better experience in your learning path, otherwise, you can skip this section.

 ### Homebrew
 [Homebrew](https://brew.sh/) is a package manager for macOS.